ICGC-TCGA-PanCancer/cli/QuickStart.md

 BWA_2.6.7
 ```

-For more information about these workflows and how to configure their INI files, see the workflows' home pages:
+For more information about these workflows and how to configure their INI files, see the workflows' home pages but for now we will walk through using HelloWorld to ensure everything works:

 <!-- - [Sanger](https://github.com/ICGC-TCGA-PanCancer/SeqWare-CGP-SomaticCore) -->
 <!-- - [DKFZ/EMBL](https://github.com/ICGC-TCGA-PanCancer/DEWrapperWorkflow) -->